Kayak chief scientist says AI benefits outweigh deployment pain

 Join executive leaders at the Data, Analytics, & Intelligent Automation Summit, presented by Accenture.
 Watch now!

 Organizations are using AI as a tool for generating value, and they plan to invest even more in AI in response to the pandemic and its acceleration of all things digital, according to McKinsey.
-But work remains to scale the impact.
-While the percentage of firms investing greater than $50 million in AI initiatives was up to 64.8% in 2020 (from just 39.7% in 2018), only 14.6% of organizations report that they deployed AI capabilities into widespread production, a NewVantage Partners survey found.
+But scaling the impact remains a work in progress.
+While the percentage of firms investing more than $50 million in AI initiatives was up to 64.8% in 2020 (from just 39.7% in 2018), only 14.6% of organizations report that they deployed AI capabilities in widespread production, a NewVantage Partners survey found.

 Implementing AI can indeed be rife with challenges.
 But as Kayak chief scientist Matthias Keller said during a session at VentureBeat Transform 2021, successful adoption hinges on buy-in from the relevant stakeholders in an organization.

 “[Organizations need to find] the most meaningful areas where they should apply AI and machine learning [to their] products.
-When you look at machine learning product development, there’s a higher risk, and so it takes extra consideration — understanding which are the right moves, because these projects can become very complicated,” Keller said.
+When you look at machine learning product development, there’s a higher risk, and so it takes extra consideration — understanding which are the right moves because these projects can become very complicated,” Keller said.
 “We [at Kayak] are looking to invest in the areas where we need the customization and not try to reinvent the wheel for problems that have been solved … There’s a lot of value for us to go deep in developing new models or customizing existing work to make it fit for our unique use cases.”

 Overcoming challenges